Daniel J. Frey

 I had convinced myself that I did not deserve love.

-Day after day, the weight of other peoples fears and especially their anger washed over me like an unrelenting tide.
+Day after day, the weight of other people's fears and especially their anger washed over me like an unrelenting tide.

-Many days I couldn't catch my breath.
+Many days, I couldn't catch my breath.

-Other peoples anger would make me run.
+The anger of others would make me run.

-Peoples' emotions had since the first day I could remember struck fear in me.
+People's emotions had, since the first day I could remember, struck fear in me.

 His physical and mental abuse was continuous.